 The subscriber selects from available niches in the Columbarium upon payment of the subscription fee.

 What happens if I acquire a niche and decide not to use it?

 Upon receiving notification of a subscriber’s intent to relinquish a niche, the Church will reacquire the niche and refund $1,000 of the subscription fee (Paragraph 5e, Policies document).
 A niche cannot be sold or transferred unilaterally by the subscriber and is reserved for inurnment of eligible decedents only.

-Return completed Applications to:
+Return a completed draft Certificate to:

 First United Methodist Church